 This design sounds like the worst idea of all three, but I am absolutely sold on this design for rough terrain!
 I have friends who have made different versions of their own one-wheeled design.
 They tell me they use them regularly for hauling out quartered elk.
 In most cases the center of gravity is two high to make it useful for hauling more weight than that.

 However, there is one design that uses a small, wheel barrow size wheel and is designed to keep the weight very low to the ground, making balance a breeze.
 It is called a Lo-Boy Transporter.
-I own one of these, as well.
+I have hauled out elk whole and quartered every year since we discovered the Lo-Boy.

 Whole elk most definitely can be hauled with this game cart over rough terrain and even snow.
 The frame of the Lo-Boy is carefully designed to allow traversing over logs, etc. It is relatively easy to push the angled frame up onto a log, onto the wheel and down the other side, even with a whole elk on it (two people).

 It has handles on both ends and is all one solid piece, giving it strength, but it does not take down into a smaller size.
 It comes with a very well designed strap system that makes balancing the load (including a whole bull elk) easy up and down, or forward and back.
-The photo to the right shows two elk in the cart (click to enlarge).
+The video below shows two elk being hauled in the Lo-Boy.

 Balance of the load and a very low center of gravity are the strong points of this excellent game cart.